What did Jesus mean by the “Kingdom of God comes?”

 Therefore, although the kingdom of God already exists, it is not something physical that you can see in the same way as you see the stars, the sun or the moon.
 “The kingdom of God” is spiritual.
 It is only visible to the saved.

 But one day it will become visible to all.
 Jesus said, “I will not drink of the fruit of the vine from now on until the kingdom of God comes” (Luke 22:18).
-Here He refers to that a specific future event by which the Kingdom of God will be established.
+Here He refers to a specific future event by which the Kingdom of God will be established.

-Since the kingdom of God is only visible to the saved, when Jesus said, “There are some of those who are standing here who will not taste death until they see the kingdom of God after it has come with power” (Mark 9:1; compare Luke 9:27; Matt 16:28), then it technically can mean that some “standing here” will not die until they are saved, but that would be a rather illogical conclusion.
+Since the kingdom of God is only visible to the saved, when Jesus said, “There are some of those who are standing here who will not taste death until they see the kingdom of God after it has come with power” (Mark 9:1; compare Luke 9:27; Matt 16:28), then it technically can mean that some “standing here” will not die until they are saved, but that would be a somewhat illogical conclusion.
 Furthermore, the “with power”, which Mark adds, seems to eliminate that possibility.
 Other possible interpretations are that it refers to the new dispensation that came with the outpouring of the Holy Spirit, or to the Return of Christ.

-Conclusion: The point is, since the “kingdom of God” already exists, but is invisible to non-believers, that when Jesus said, “the kingdom of God comes”, that we should always allow the context to determine the meaning.
+Conclusion: The point is, since the “kingdom of God” already exists, but is invisible to non-believers, when Jesus said, “the kingdom of God comes”, we should always allow the context to determine the meaning.

 Articles in this series